 This is kind of a weird mashup; the two songs are not at all similar and the part where they change is awkward.
 She also sounds bored in the beginning, and the “fa la la” part is a completely different melody (which makes sense for this version of the song, but it’s still weird).
 She picks up her energy shortly, and the runs she puts into it are really nice.
 They give the song a little bit of edge and attitude, which is hard to do for “Deck the Halls.”
 “Silent Night” has a lot of strong notes with runs at the end, which are also amazing.
 If you can get through the few strange spots, it’s a great holiday song.

 73).
 Call You Tonight

 It’s a sweet song with a simple message: A new love that’s totally in the moment.
 She’s focusing solely on the fact that she’ll call you tonight.
 It’s melodically interesting, the lyrics are focused and there are very few negative things to say about it.
 The one vocal part that sticks out to me is “I’mma call you tonight – I will, baby” the “I will, baby” part just doesn’t seem to fit with the rest of it, both melodically and lyrically.
 It’s a very slight thing so it’s not a huge deal.
 I also hate the little noisemaker at the beginning of the song and the chorus intros.
 You know those cheap things you spin around on New Year’s Eve?
-There’s literally no reason for that to be in this song.
+There’s absolutely no reason for that to be in this song.